w3f/polkadot-wiki/docs/learn/learn-collator.md

 Once a candidate meets a specified criteria for inclusion, the selected relay chain block author then choses any of the backable candidates for each parachain and includes those into the relay chain block.
-We say the candidated blocks are _backed_.
+We say the candidate blocks are _backed_.

 The assumption that having more collators is better or more secure is not correct.
 On the contrary, too many collators may slow down the network.
 The only nefarious power collators have is transaction